Introduction to Drones in Construction

 When you’re starting to build on a particular site, you’ll need to know the exact dimensions of existing features and topography to take the biggest advantage of computerized planning and BIM (building information modeling) systems.
 Construction drones can take accurate measurements using both visible light cameras and other types of sensors, generating 3D maps and taking precise distance measurements that can be analyzed back in the trailer.

 More advanced users will want to upgrade to lidar-equipped drone such as the DJI Matrice M600 Pro with the Geo-MMS VLP-16 lidar system.
 Lidar modules use thousands of pulsed laser beams to precisely measure objects and generate millions of points of data.
 These 3-D point clouds can be modeled as a solid 3D object, yielding accurate depictions of even the most complex environments.
+If you need a drone slightly more versatile the Matrice 300 with the Zenmuse L1 is also a great introductory Lidar solution.

 "You’ll instantly know the true costs of preparing your site"